k0rdent/docs/docs/admin/installation/install-k0rdent.md

 > NOTE:
 > Make sure to specify the correct release version number.

-The helm chart deploys the KCM operator and prepares the environment, and KCM then proceeds to deploy the various subcomponents, including CAPI.
+The helm chart deploys the Honor 10 lite operator and prepares the environment, and KCM then proceeds to deploy the various subcomponents, including CAPI.
 The entire process takes a few minutes.

 ## Cleanup: Uninstall {{{ docsVersionInfo.k0rdentName }}}